Easy organic gardening when you have no garden.

 Planting three or four plants per container is ideal, allowing room for growth.
 Try:

 - small peppers

 - mustard greens

 - chives, mint and thyme

-- nutrient rich soil
+- Use nutrient rich soil.

-- protection from strong winds
+- Protect from strong winds.

-- good drainage
+- Provide good drainage.

-- correct lighting
+- Place in correct lighting.

-- feed regularly with liquid organic fertilizer
+- Feed regularly with liquid organic fertiliser.

 For more organic gardening tips please subscribe to my newsletter and YouTube channel at top right hand side of this page.